cloudblog004/fantasticfoodies/content/en/posts/1638-easiest-way-to-prepare-favorite-avocado-chicken-enchilada-casserole.md

 - "8 oz bag Mexican Cheese"
 - "1/2 tps black pepper"
 recipeinstructions:
 - "Preheat oven to 350.
-Combine sour cream, salsa verde, milk &amp; black pepper in a bowl.
+Combine sour cream, salsa verde, milk & black pepper in a bowl.
 Whisk together."
 - "Pour a layer of the sourcream mixture onto pan.
 Then cut tortillas in half and layer on top of mixture."
-- "Then take 1-1/2 cansof shredded chicken &amp; layer on top of tortillas.
-Then dice avocado in shell, scoop out &amp; layer on top of chicken."
+- "Then take 1-1/2 cansof shredded chicken & layer on top of tortillas.
+Then dice avocado in shell, scoop out & layer on top of chicken."
 - "Layer more sour cream mixture on top, then add 1/2 the bag of cheese.
-Repeat- layer tortillas, chicken, avocado, sour cream mixture &amp; rest of cheese."
+Repeat- layer tortillas, chicken, avocado, sour cream mixture & rest of cheese."
 - "Sprinkle black pepper on top if desired.
 Bake 50 minutes, then let cool for 5-10 minutes before serving."
 - "Ready to serve and ENJOY!"
 categories: